 What you’ll be creating

-On this tutorial we will create a fantasy scene of a pirate house dreamscape with dramatic warm and vivid lightning.
-We will use some essential techniques in doing photo manipulation.
+In this tutorial, we will create a fantasy scene of a pirate house dreamscape with dramatic warm, and vivid lightning.
+We will use some essential techniques for doing photo manipulation.
 We will use masking, brush tool, some filter, color adjustments all through the steps in this tutorial.
 Use Adobe Photoshop CS3 or higher, don’t forget a glass of coffee and optionally a pack of cigarette for your companion.
 Ready..?

 - Cloud – amka stock

 - Ruin by the sea – gueenselphie

 - The bridge of the fairies – leina1

 - Tower – fairiegoodmother

 - tree png – camelfobia

 On these early steps, we will create some ruined castles standing on a rocky mountain.
 We need this image to begin with.
 We will use this image as the rocky mountain.

 We have to cut out the crack of the image.
 To do this purpose, take the pen tool (P) in the panel tool.
 With the tool, cut out the crack lined out in red as shown in the screenshot.